San Pedro de Atacama, Chile - Things to Do in San Pedro de Atacama

 Caracoles Street area

-Toconao Street vicinity
+Toconao Street district

 Outskirts with desert views